Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 #### ii.
 Classifier Comparison
 On this dataset, comparing the best model of each type, MLP > SVM > RF > KNN.

+Although I have done undersampling on the major classes to make each class has equal size, the precision and recall on each class is still related to the original class number, and this phenomenon can be seen on each model.
+Thus, this is probably related to the sampled data instead of the model selection.

+Take a look at MLP, SVM, and RF.
+They all have high precision and recall except on class 3, so I think they can be tuned further or trained with more data with class 3 to become more robust.

 #### iii.
 Hyper-parameter Comparison
 For KNN, as the $K$ increased, the performance decreased.
 However, the effect was not obvious.